10 Amazing Things To Do in Baños, Ecuador

 Once you arrive at the gate, you may have to pay an entrance fee.
 I was told there would be one but I saw no one and paid nothing.

-If you follow this path straight you will eventually reach the Ulba waterfall.
-You can then turn around and follow a different path that will take you to Cascada del Silencio.
+If you follow this path straight, you will eventually reach the Ulba waterfall.
+You can then turn around and follow a different path to Cascada del Silencio.

 This is a very fun and cheap activity that will scratch that adventure in you’s itch.